platinijcd/recruitflow/README.md

 - Real-time: Live data sync via Supabase

 ### External Integrations
 - n8n for workflow automation
-- LinkedIn API via n8n for profile scraping
+- RApidAPI  via n8n for profile scraping
 - Webhooks for AI services and search tools

+GO to the setup folder to find the [Setup Guide](Setup).